 where, R1 should be in Ohms, and C1 in Farads.

-A reasonably long duration timer in the range of 2 to 3 hours can be effectively built using the following simple two transistor circuit.
+A reasonably long duration timer in the range of 2 to 3 hours can be effectively built using the simple two transistor circuit, as depicted in the above figure.

 When the push button is pressed briefly, the 1000uF capacitor is fully charged, and the NPN BC547 transistor is triggered, maintaining the position even after the switch is disengaged.
 This is because of the 1000uF capacitor slowly discharging through the 2M2 resistor and the NPN emitter.